kdeda/idd-softwareupdate/README.md

-# IDDSWift
+# IDDSoftwareUpdate

-Cool extensions/additions to apple's Swift standard library.
-Feel free to use this code into your project.
+This provide an easy to use reducer to manage your software update outside apple store.